portagasace/Bitcoins/README.md

 # Bitcoins
 DOS Project 1
-The goal of this first project is to use F# and the actor model to build a good solution to this problem that runs well on multi-core machines.
+The goal of this first project is to use F# and the actor model to build a Simple Bitcoin model usin SHA-256, and create multiple actors to mine the coins using AKKA.net.

-Size of the work unit that you determined results in the best performance for your implementation and an explanation of how you determined it.
-The size of the work unit refers to the number of sub-problems that a worker gets in a single request from the boss.